tamanchichan/tamanchichan/readme.md

 I studied Chemistry for one year, and Mathematics for two years before finally landing on Software Developer.

-I am a coffee junkie, I drink at least 2 cups in the morning and 1 more in the afternoon.
+I am a coffee junkie, I drink at least 2 cups in the morning and one more in the afternoon.

 ## My Skills: